Error Handling Patterns

 Error Categories

-Before choosing a pattern, classify the error.
+Classify the error before choosing a pattern.
 Different error types demand different responses.

 | Category | Examples | Correct Response | Wrong Response |